-Grant funds cover a portion of the administrative functions for the City, general fund budget is used to cover the rest of these functions.
-Lee's Summit Housing Authority leverages other federal funds for capital expenses.
-Other subrecipients combine CDBG allocations with a variety of other funding sources, including in-kind donations, local grants, local churches, local charities, private foundations, private fundraisers, State funding resources, etc. The City does not require funding match for any of the CDBG funded programs and projects.
+This year, the City's general fund will be used to cover all City administrative costs to run the program.
+Subrecipients combine CDBG allocations with a variety of other funding sources, including in-kind donations, local grants, local churches, local charities, private fundations, private fundraisers, State funding resources, etc. The City does not require funding match for any of the CDBG funded programs and project